CRG Research Report

 The complete listing of COPO 9560 Camaro VIN's has been

-public knowledge for almost 20 years (see the list in the Appendix).
+public knowledge for more than 30 years (see the list in the Appendix).
 State title and registration

 information for most of this period was considered public